Peabody Awards Fast Facts

-(CNN)Here's a look at the Peabody Awards, which are considered the most prestigious awards in electronic media.
+(CNN)Here's a look at the Peabody Awards, which is considered the most prestigious award in electronic media.

 Facts: